 The shoes are also from Target and my new obsession.
-I bought these before Chris and I celebrated our fifth anniversary in Seattle.
+I bought these before spending a week and a half in Seattle.
 After walking around the city for a week they still look and feel as good as new.

 Sustainable shopping guidelines:

 Before I list them out, let me leave you with this one disclaimer: I’m nowhere near perfect and am beginning my journey with living more sustainably.
 It’s something I’m working towards.